Wingolf zu Wien

-The Wingolf zu Wien is a Christian fraternity (Studentenverbindung) located in the City of Vienna.
+The Wingolf zu Wien is an Austrian Christian fraternity (Studentenverbindung) located in the City of Vienna.
 It is the only member of Wingolf in Austria and unites current students of all Universities in Vienna and alumni.
 Like all members of Wingolf it does not practise academic fencing.
 The colours of Wingolf zu Wien are red-white-green.

 History

 Eight German Wingolfites, who had come to Vienna to study, founded Wingolf zu Wien on May 17, 1928.
 The original name was Luginsland.

 In 1932 the fraternity was accepted into the Wingolf, then renamed Wingolf zu Wien.
 After the Wingolf in Nazi Germany had been dissolved in early 1936, the Wingolf zu Wien also gave in to pressure from the National Socialists two years later and disbanded in 1938.
 Nine years after the end of the Second World War, it was re-established in 1954.

+After a thriving decade and a rapid gain in members a location of its own could be achieved in 1964.
+Since then Wingolf zu Wien resides in a Constante ("Etage") in the 7th district of Vienna in walking distance to Mariahilfer Straße and MuseumsQuartier.

 The political and social upheavals - especially in the 1960s and 1980s - also had an impact on Wingolf zu Wien and its membership figures.
 It was not until the winter semester of 1995 that the Wingolf zu Wien was able to re-establish itself thanks to a strong influx from the Tauriscia zu Oberschützen.

 The upswing of the 1990s reached its climax for the time being with the assumption of the leadership („Vorortschaft“) of the Wingolf between 1999 and 2001 and the associated organization of the Wartburg Festival of Wingolf 2001.

 In September 2005 Wingolf zu Wien was accepted as an associate member of the European Cartel Association of Christian Student Associations (EKV).
 It is organizationally assigned to its curia of free associations.
 This makes Wingolf the only not association-free association in the Curia.
 In 2011, Wingolf zu Wien received full membership in the EKV.